datarobot/airflow-provider-datarobot/README.md

 The advanced end-to-end workflow in DataRobot (`advanced_datarobot_pipeline_jdbc_dag.py`) contains the following steps:

 - Ingest a dataset to the AI Catalog from JDBC datasource
-- Create a DataRobot Project
+- Create a DataRobot project
 - Train models using Autopilot
-- Deploy the Recommended model
+- Deploy the recommended model
-- Change Deployment settings (enable monitoring settings, segment analysis, and bias and fairness)
+- Change deployment settings (enable monitoring settings, segment analysis, and bias and fairness)
-- Run Batch Scoring using JDBC datasource
+- Run batch scoring using a JDBC datasource
-- Upload Actuals from JDBC datasource
+- Upload actuals from a JDBC datasource
-- Collect Deployment metrics: service statistics, features drift, target drift, accuracy and process it with custom python operator.
+- Collect deployment metrics: service statistics, features drift, target drift, accuracy and process it with custom python operator.

 ## Issues